Do I Need a Project Management Degree?

 I got my degree in something else.
 Can I still be a project manager?

 Yes.
-There’s no requirement for what kind of degree you need to have to become a project manager.
-Some places may state a preference for a certain type of degree, especially if the work you’ll be doing requires specialty knowledge—being a project manager in construction, for example, might require a degree in civil engineering, architecture, or a related degree.
+Project management has no set requirements regarding the kind of degree you need.
+Some places may state a preference for a certain type of degree, especially if the work you’ll be doing requires specialty knowledge.
+For example, a project manager in construction may need a degree in civil engineering, architecture, or a related field.

 Placeholder